e-ramos/GoldDigger/README.md

 Defining a Utility Function, we see that even without training, the pixel quickly learns to not beat its head against walls and will only search in locations it has not seen before.

 After training, the policy function is refined, such that the pixel can "smell" the gold, and will zero in on it with high probability.
-Note that there is still a non-zero probability for exploration, my policy improvement approach just merely skews the probability of a high utility action.
+Note that there is still a non-zero probability for exploration (even if it means hitting a wall), my policy improvement approach just merely skews the probability of a high utility action.

 In both cases, the pixel wins before it dies of hunger.